7 Ways to Nourish your Body, Mind, & Spirit this Autumn

 You've heard "eat the rainbow."
 This also goes for white foods such as daikon radishes, turnips, and cauliflower.

 Add pungent foods such as herbs and spices.
-Garlic (also white!) onion (also can be white!), ginger, thyme, rosemary, sage, mustard, and radishes.
+Garlic (also white!) onion, ginger, thyme, rosemary, sage, mustard, and radishes.
 These foods are especially good at supporting the immune system, which is always a good idea when the weather changes and as we approach winter and colder weather.

 Also enjoy foods in season such as fresh figs, apples, pears and winter squash.